Phrdavis/secret-world/README.md

 2. Open your browser and navigate to `http://localhost:3000`.
 3. Start playing the secret word game!

+0. A tip!
+You can change the numbers of guesses and the score points in the `App.jsx`

 ## Features

 - Guess the secret word by entering letters.